prasanth7890/Sorting-Visualizer/README.md

+ # A web development project built with Reactjs which is used to visualize the sorting algorithms and performs the operation of algorithms step by step

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).